OpenEvalProject/evals/manuscripts/elife-69336/v3/manuscript.md

 Some of the countries in our dataset have excess death estimates available in the constantly evolving literature on excess deaths during the COVID-19 pandemic from academia, official institutions and professional associations.
 The largest efforts include the analysis of STMF data (Kontis et al., 2020; Islam et al., 2021) and excess mortality trackers by The Economist and Financial Times.
 While the analysis is similar everywhere and the estimates broadly agree, there are many possible modeling choices (the start date and the end date of the total excess computation; including or excluding historic influenza waves when computing the baseline; modeling trend over years or not, etc.) making all the estimates slightly different.

-## Contributions to excess mortality
+### Contributions to excess mortality

-Conceptually, excess mortality during the COVID-19 pandemic can be represented as the sum of several distinct factors:Excessmortality=+(A)DeathsdirectlycausedbyCOVIDinfection+(B)DeathscausedbymedicalsystemcollapseduetoCOVIDpandemic+(C)Excessdeathsfromothernaturalcauses+(D)Excessdeathsfromunnaturalcauses+(E)Excessdeathsfromextremeevents:wars,naturaldisasters,etc.
+Conceptually, excess mortality during the COVID-19 pandemic can be represented as the sum of several distinct factors:

+$$
+Excessmortality=+(A)DeathsdirectlycausedbyCOVIDinfection+(B)DeathscausedbymedicalsystemcollapseduetoCOVIDpandemic+(C)Excessdeathsfromothernaturalcauses+(D)Excessdeathsfromunnaturalcauses+(E)Excessdeathsfromextremeevents:wars,naturaldisasters,etc.
+$$

 We explicitly account for factor (E) and argue that for most countries, the contribution of factors (B)–(D) is small in comparison to factor (A), in agreement with the view that excess mortality during an epidemic outbreak can be taken as a proxy for COVID-19 mortality (Beaney et al., 2020).
 Below we discuss each of the listed factors.